 It takes no proof and no real evidence for this character assassination to commence.
 Instead, mere accusations—often regarding alleged actions decades in the past—are treated as if they constitute their own evidence.
 It is not difficult to understand why this is happening.
 The careers, companies, and campaigns involved are worth tens of millions of dollars (or more), and the mere suggestion of past impropriety is being treated as sufficient grounds to destroy them.

-Former Republican presidential candidate Mitt Romney tweeted this morning that "innocent until proven guilty is for criminal convictions, not elections."
+Former Republican presidential candidate Mitt Romney tweeted this morning that “innocent until proven guilty is for criminal convictions, not elections.”
 Could there be a more dangerous point of view?
-Innocent until proven guilty is NOT just a legal standard; it is an immutable principle which applies to every aspect of human existence.
+Innocent until proven guilty is NOT just a legal standard; it is an immutable principle that applies to every aspect of human existence.
 Anyone can lob an accusation, but without overwhelming proof to corroborate it, the accused should always be regarded as innocent—and not just in a court of law.

 I am reminded of the poem by Martin Niemöller known as “First they came…” which chronicles the Nazis targeting of various groups.
 It ends with the haunting line, “Then they came for me—and there was no one left to speak for me.”
 It might be easy and even tempting at times to ignore the systematic attacks on celebrities and politicians.
 Admittedly, they aren’t always the most sympathetic characters but, mark my words, the trend won’t end with them.